FIWARE-Middleware/KIARA/doc/manuals/User_and_Programmer_Guide.rst

 		Template types are frequently used data structures like the various forms of collections.
 The following Template Types are supported:

 		-  **Lists**
-			Ordered collection of elements of the same type. “list” is the modern variant of the OMG IDL keyword “sequence”
+			Ordered collection of elements of the same type. "list" is the modern variant of the OMG IDL keyword "sequence"
 		-  **Sets**
-			Ordered collection of different elements of the same type. “list” is the modern variant of the OMG IDL keyword “sequence”
+			Ordered collection of different elements of the same type. "list" is the modern variant of the OMG IDL keyword "sequence"
 		-  **Maps**
 			Lists of paired objects indexed by a key
 		-  **Strings**